pwscup/pwssite/2022/markdown/index_e.md

 </dl>

 ### Registration for Participation
-To register for PWS2022, please visit the registration site of [Computer Security Symposium 2021 (CSS2022)(in Japanese)](https://www.iwsec.org/css/2022/).
+To register for PWS2022, please visit the registration site for [Computer Security Symposium 2022 (CSS2022)(in Japanese)](https://www.iwsec.org/css/2022/).
 By registering for CSS2022, you will be able to participate in CSS2022 and the joint sessions.

 For more information about the registration process, please check the CSS2022 registration site and its registration fee page.